 However, $\text{Var}[E]$ depends on the system size and the overall energy scale of the Hamiltonian, which is an indirect measure of the true energy difference.
 To address this problem, here we adopt the so-called V-score~\cite{wu2024variational}:

 which is a more robust, dimensionless, and size-independent metric of variational accuracy.
-Here $N$ is the number of sites, and the denominator provides a normalising energy scale, where $E$ is the variational energy and $E_T$ is a fixed reference energy.
+Here $N$ is the number of sites, and the denominator provides a normalizing energy scale, where $E$ is the variational energy and $E_T$ is a fixed reference energy.

-We obtain this reference energy by averaging the energies $\langle\Psi_\epsilon|\hat{H}|\Psi_\epsilon\rangle$ of several randomly-generated slater determinants, $|\Psi_\epsilon\rangle$, each of which can be evaluated analytically using the Hartree-Fock formula at a negligible computational cost.
-This method avoid the explicit Monte Carlo sampling used in \cite{wu2024variational} when treating $|\Psi_\epsilon\rangle$ as a true random many-body states
+We obtain this reference energy by averaging the energies $\langle\Psi_\epsilon|\hat{H}|\Psi_\epsilon\rangle$ of several randomly-generated Slater determinants, $|\Psi_\epsilon\rangle$, each of which can be evaluated analytically using the Hartree-Fock formula at a negligible computational cost.
+This method avoids the explicit Monte Carlo sampling used in \cite{wu2024variational} when treating $|\Psi_\epsilon\rangle$ as a true random many-body state.